Firewood: Kiln (oven) dried firewood

-To reduce the drying time to a number of days from the normal one to three years, an external heating source such as a kiln or oven can be used.
+To reduce the drying time to a number of days from the normal one to three years, an external heating source such as a kiln or oven may be used.
 The process of kiln or oven drying firewood was invented by Anthony Cutara, for which a successful US patent was filed in 1983.
 In 1987 the US Department of Agriculture replicated the method and published a detailed procedure for the production of kiln dried firewood, citing the higher heat output and increased combustion efficiency as a key benefit of the process.

 Measurement

 Firewood on its way to market in Mali.

 Firewood for sale at a local market in Mali.

 Usually firewood is sold by volume.
 While a specific volume term may be used, there can be a wide variation in what this means and what the measure can produce as a fuel.
 A measure of green unseasoned wood with 65% moisture contains less usable energy than when it has been dried to 20%.
 Regardless of the term, firewood measurement is best thought of as an estimate.